nick-mancuso/CISC615_proj1/README.md

 For a mission critical setting,
 I would feel fairly confident that either approach (`RomanConverter1` or `RomanConverter2`) would be acceptable.
-I think that between the interface based approach and the functionality based appraoch, we have covered all possible inputs of interest to the given methods.
+I think that between the interface based approach and the functionality based appraoch for IDM, we have covered all possible inputs of interest to the given methods.